Rufous-tailed flycatcher: Breeding

 The rufous-tailed flycatcher breeds between April and July.
 Its nest is made mostly from grass and leaves placed in tree cavities.
 The usual clutch is three or four eggs though clutches of five are known.
 Nothing else is known about the species' breeding biology.

 Vocalization

 The rufous-tailed flycatcher's song is a "fast, rolling, descending pree-ee-ee-ee-ee, like a horse's neigh".
 It also makes a "chi-chi-chiup".

 Status

 The IUCN has assessed the rufous-tailed flycatcher as being of Least Concern.
-It has a limited range; its population size is not known and is believed to be decreasing.
+It has a limited range; its population size is not known and is believed to be stable.
 No immediate threats have been identified.
 It is considered fairly common.
 "In Jamaica, 75% of original forest cover has already been cleared, and remaining forest largely second growth; undisturbed forest survives only on high steep mountain slopes, some of which are protected in the Blue Mountain and John Crow National Park".
 Due to lack of funds the parks offer only nominal protection from habitat destruction and hunting.